Andrew Yang, Joe Biden & Other 2020 Rivals Share Well Wishes For Bernie Sanders Following Health Scare

 Vermont Sen. Bernie Sanders is getting support from unlikely sources following news reports that the presidential candidate has put his campaign on hold after a recent hospitalization – his 2020 rivals.

-Sanders, who is typically viewed in multiple polls as a top-three candidate alongside former Vice President Joe Biden and Massachusetts Sen. Elizabeth Warren, announced Wednesday in a statement that he experienced chest pains in during a campaign event in on Tuesday night, per a previous report from The Inquisitr.
+Sanders, who is typically viewed in multiple polls as a top-three candidate alongside former Vice President Joe Biden and Massachusetts Sen. Elizabeth Warren, announced Wednesday in a statement that he experienced chest pains during a campaign event on Tuesday night, per a previous report from The Inquisitr.
 The pains were bad enough that the Vermont senator went to a hospital, where doctors diagnosed him with a blockage in one of his arteries.
 The statement said that doctors were able to insert two stents, and that Sanders was “conversing and in good spirits.”

 Fans of the self-described Democratic Socialist might worry about what his hospitalization means for his 2020 presidential chances, as his campaign announced it was canceling appearances and events until “further notice” as Sanders took the next few days to rest.